Talks that I offer

 Gardening books speak of putting the garden to bed for the winter.
 While many plants become dormant during this cold, wet and dark time of year, some are providing fruit for the birds and other animals and while others are flowering.
 Winter may not be the traditional season of big borders and drifts of different blooms but has plenty to offer the gardener.
 This talk looks at the opportunities for bringing winter interest to your garden.

-SPRING IN THE GARDEN – what to do and grow in the garden for a great spring display
+SPRING IN THE GARDEN – what to grow in the garden for a great spring display revised in 2023

 Gardeners know that spring has arrived when here is too much to do in the time available.
-This talk looks at what needs to be done and when.
-I also suggest some plants to grow for March to May.
+In this talk I suggest some plants to grow for March to May.
 It is based on Spring in our new small (100m2) garden where we have been gardening since 2014.

-BOGGERY IN THE GARDEN – water features in the garden
+BOGGERY IN THE GARDEN – gardening with water comprehensively revised in 2024.

 ROCKERY IN THE GARDEN comprehensively revised in 2022